 By Kieran O’Daly

-****Watch the FA Cup final LIVE on eir sport 1 on Saturday, August 1st from 4.30pm.
+****See Chelsea v Leicester City in the FA Cup final LIVE this Saturday on eir sport 1 from 5pm.